 Oberg, 24, played in three games with the Lightning last season, recording a plus-2 rating.
 He was acquired by the Lightning with Mike Kostka from the Florida Panthers on December 2 in exchange for James Wright and Mike Vernace.
 He made his Lightning debut on January 24 against the Columbus Blue Jackets.
 Oberg has skated in seven career NHL games with the Vancouver Canucks and Lightning.

-TAMPA BAY â€“ The Tampa Bay Lightning have re-signed center Adam Hall to a one-year, one-way contract today, vice president and general manager Steve Yzerman announced.
+(Tampa Bay Lightning press release) The Tampa Bay Lightning have re-signed defenseman Keith Aulie to a one-year, two-way contract, vice president and general manager Steve Yzerman announced today.

 Aulie, 6-foot-6, 217 pounds, played in 19 games with the Lightning last season, collecting one assist and 13 penalty minutes.
 He recorded his first point with the Bolts, an assist, on March 29 at New Jersey.
 Aulie appeared in three regular season games with the Norfolk Admirals of the American Hockey League, notching two assists and six penalty minutes.
 He won the Calder Cup with the Admirals, skating in 18 playoff games, recording a goal and six points to go along with 10 penalty minutes.